-Overall, the data indicate that the Hermitian estimator [\cref{eqn:grad_H}], while making no explicit use of the CV technique, consistently provides the best convergence and is the most stable among the gradient estimators considered in this study and in the available literature.
-Consequently, we rely on this estimator in all optimizations reported in \cref{sec:results}.
+Overall, our results indicate that the $\nabla$cmc gradient estimator consistently delivers the best convergence and exhibits the highest stability among all the gradient estimators examined in this study and reported in the available literature.
+We rely on this estimator for all optimizations presented in \cref{sec:results}.